 - Be gentle with your hair.
 Whether you are combing, massaging, or styling your hair, it is important to be gentle with your hair.

 - Oil your hair regularly.
-Some oils, like coconut oil, can nourish your hair from within and prevent hair damage.
+Some oils, like coconut oil, give hair nutrition from within and promote hair health by preventing hair damage.
+Anecdotal evidence suggests that regular oil massages may even stimulate hair regrowth.

 - Heating some oils, like olive oil, can help them penetrate the cortex and nourish the hair from within.